Types of Mortgages

 Mortgage brokers are usually paid by the lender you eventually decide to go with, and should be no extra cost to you.
 They may also be under an incentive to find you a loan that works so well for you that you will still have that loan in a number of years, at which time the broker receives a bonus payment.
 But most mortgage brokers are inclined to recommend to borrowers the products from which they receive the highest commissions.
 Some of those commissions may increase the more you borrow.
 E.g. The upfront bonus commission on loan amounts up to a value of $1 million may be 0.1% with that commission rising to 0.2% for amounts over $1 million, meaning brokers may have an incentive to get you to borrow more.
 So be aware that although a mortgage broker may be no extra cost to you, they may not be independent, unbiased and acting in your best interest.

 With interest rates you should factor in a rate rise of at least 2-3%.
 If you make repayments as though interest rates were already this high, when rates do rise, you won’t notice.
-If you have been keeping an eye on interest rate movements over the last couple of years you would have noticed they have remained at a record low for a while, and I am often asked when rates will change.
+If you have been keeping an eye on interest rate movements over the last couple of years you would have noticed they have dropped again and again to new record lows for a while, and I am often asked when rates will change.
 The simple answer is, as I am not on the board of the Reserve Bank, I am not privy to their discussions and therefore how the hell should I know?
-In fact, as the RBA make interest rate decisions based on the most up to date economic data, most of their board members wouldn’t know for certain where rates will be two months from now.
+In fact, as the RBA make interest rate decisions based on the most up to date economic data, most of their board members wouldn’t know for certain where rates will be months from now.

 The best way to look at interest rates is to look at a worst case scenario.
 If you have a mortgage or other large loan, always consider that rates will go up and cost you more.
 If you have money in a savings account, always consider that rates are on the way down and will earn you less.
 I am NOT saying the best thing to do is to fix your rate.
 Just please make sure that it comes as no surprise when interest rates head in the direction you didn’t want them to.